vysh2310/GitTest/README.md

 # GitTest
-This is a test for GIT and Jenkins Integration
+This is a test for GIT and Jenkins Integration, commit and recommint